 - a.
 What type of light or glare will the proposal produce?
 What time of day would it mainly occur?

-The proposal will have no glare sources.
+While lighting and glare would again be analyzed at project level SEPA review, they were assessed during this non-project study to better understand any cost implications.
+For the non-project study purposes, the following was assumed; the proposal would have no glare sources.
 Temporary lighting may be needed during early morning, late afternoon, and evening for construction activities that require lighting for safety purposes.
-No permanent increase to light or glare will occur. - b.
+No permanent increase to light or glare would occur. - b.
 Could light or glare from the finished project be a safety hazard or interfere with views?
-The completed project would not create light or glare. - c.
+While safety hazard and interference would again be analyzed at project level SEPA review, they were included during this non-project study to better understand costs.
+For the non-project study purposes, the following was assumed; the completed project would not create light or glare. - c.
 What existing off-site sources of light or glare may affect your proposal?
-There are no existing off-site sources of light and glare that would affect the proposal. - d.
-Proposed measures to reduce or control light and glare impacts, if any: No measures are needed to reduce or control light and glare impacts because no impacts would occur.
+While off-site sources would again be analyzed at project level SEPA review, they were included during this non-project study to better understand costs.
+For the non-project study purposes, the following was assumed; there are no existing off-site sources of light and glare that would affect the proposal. - d.
+Proposed measures to reduce or control light and glare impacts, if any: While measures would again be analyzed at project level SEPA review, they were assessed during this non-project study to better understand costs.
+For the non-project study purposes, the following was assumed; no measures are needed to reduce or control light and glare impacts because no impacts would occur.
 If any work takes place after-dark, portable lighting would be adjusted as feasible to minimize glare.